 - Please submit a query letter and the first ten pages of your manuscript.

 - If we like what we see, we will request a proposal package including the full manuscript.
 Do not submit a proposal package until requested.

-- Due to the nature of our press, and our extended review process, please note that proposal evaluations may take as long as six months
+- Due to the nature of our press and our extended review process, please note that proposal evaluations may take as long as six months.

-- Thank you for submitting—we appreciate your patience
+- Thank you for submitting—we appreciate your patience.

 - Brief summary of your manuscript